COVID-19 Environmental Enforcement Update

 Restrictions imposed in response to the coronavirus are in some cases interfering with the ability of companies to comply with certain requirements in environmental regulations, permits, and consent decrees.
 For example, in locations where limitations on non-essential travel and business operations are in place, the ability of company personnel or contractors to visit sites may be constrained, preventing full compliance with environmental sampling or monitoring obligations.
 As discussed in our March 16 Advisory, emergency exemptions in environmental laws and force majeure provisions in consent decrees may offer relief in some circumstances.
 In many situations, the onus will be on individual companies to request particular relief.

-This guide provides a current snapshot of key documents and other resources from EPA, several select federal agencies, and eight states.
+This guide provides a snapshot of key documents and other resources from EPA, several select federal agencies, and eight states.
 The authors of this guide are not currently tracking COVID-19-related developments in the remaining states and agencies that are not included herein.
-This resource is not intended to be exhaustive, so we recommend checking with an agency directly regarding its current enforcement status.
-We will update and maintain this information on a regular basis.
+This resource is not intended to be exhaustive, so we recommend checking with an agency directly regarding specific enforcement issues.
+In addition, as indicated below, many of these COVID-related policies have expired or been terminated by the issuing agencies.
+Counsel should be careful to check whether policies are in still place before relying on them for current activities.
+We continue to provide this resource as a historical record for those policies that applied during the pandemic time period, and we will continue to update and maintain this information on a periodic basis.
 Please advise us if there is additional information we could include to make this resource more useful.

 * * * * *